AnyBody/ammr/Docs/README.md

 institutions.
 The models are maintained by [AnyBody Technology](https://www.anybodytech.com) who ensure that various body part models can be used together as a full body, scalable musculoskeletal model.

+> [!IMPORTANT]
+An AnyBody license with active maintenance (or trial license) is required to use the models from GitHub.
+Please see the [beta program](https://forum.anyscript.org/t/become-a-beta-tester/5056), or request a [trial license ](https://www.anybodytech.com/contact/)